ajrgodfrey/ActionBook/BrailleRInAction/05-MarkdownInAction.md

 The example here demonstrates the point that the grouping variable must be a factor.
 The month variable is not stored as a factor in the airquality data so its use would have created an error.

+All elements of the analysis which incorporate graphical information, or text that is slow to read using a screen reader are processed using the `VI()` functionality.

 ## Use of BrailleR for linear regression

 Linear regression is almost always taught using graphical techniques, especially for the validation of the model being fitted.
 Of particular note is the way an instructor would teach sighted students about the sensibility of fitting any line to some data which cannot be easily judged even using the `WhereXY()` function described earlier.
 A blind student lacking an embosser to produce a tactile image that shows the fitted line and the data, will almost certainly need to fit the model and see how good or bad it is.
 These blind students are therefore even more reliant on the residual analysis than their sighted classmates